brainstem-org/brainstem_support/docs/datamodel.md

 {: .no_toc }

 Projects have four permission levels that can be defined for individual groups and users:
-- Members: have read access to project-related subjects, datasets, and module data.
+- Members: have read access to project-related subjects, datasets, and modules.
 - Change permissions: allows for creation, editing and deletion of project related models.
 - Managers: can add and remove project members and project groups.
 - Owners: can manage project details and add and remove managers.